- Environmental Public Health Tracking

-- WIIN GRANT: Lead Testing in School and Child Care Program Drinking Water NEW
+- WIIN GRANT: Lead Testing in School and Child Care Program Drinking Water

 Many things in the environment can affect our health.
 Hazardous substances found in the air, soil and water can originate from a variety of sources, such as agricultural and industrial activities, mining operations, landfills and leaky underground storage tanks.
 Health officials work with individuals, communities, government agencies and industries throughout the state to reduce or eliminate exposure to substances that could be harmful.

 The Missouri Department of Health and Senior Services evaluates potentially hazardous substances and sites to determine their impact on the public’s health.
 Health officials provide information to communities about exposure to hazardous substances and ways to reduce exposure until the risk is eliminated.